About

 Knowledge Production

-In September 2018, with support from Dartmouth College and the Northwest Network, we assembled a team of seven transgender, non-binary and intersex Mirror Memoirs members to begin coding our initial audio archive into data.
+The foundation of our programming is our audio archive of stories from LGBTQI+ people of color who survived child sexual abuse.
+From 2016 through 2018, our Founding Co-Director recorded interviews with 60 survivors across 15 states in the US.
+In September 2018, with support from Dartmouth College and the Northwest Network, we assembled a team of seven transgender, non-binary, and intersex Mirror Memoirs members to begin coding our initial audio archive into data.
 Coding was done using Atlas TI software, an academic research tool.
-All of our researchers were paid for their work.
+All researchers were paid for their work.
 This initial archive reveals a collective narrative largely untold in mainstream media, even during the post-#MeToo era.

-Our storytellers are 42% Black, 37% Latinx, 10% Indigenous and 31% Asian or Pacific Islander (percentages higher than 100 due to mixed-race survivors) • 9% were raped or sexually assaulted by a cisgender woman.
-70% of our storytellers are transgender, non-binary or intersex.
+Our storytellers are 42% Black, 37% Latinx, 10% Indigenous, and 31% Asian or Pacific Islander (percentages higher than 100 due to mixed-race survivors.)

 Arts-Based Narrative Change